karthikg664/Personal-Portfolio-/README.md

 ---

 ## **License**
-This project is open-source and available under the.
+This project is open-source and available under the GPL.

 ---